 Monitored cases include probation cases, disability cases and trusteeship cases.
-Probation cases require someone to docket reminder dates, and follow-up to ensure that the attorney meets the probation requirements.
+Where appropriate, probation cases require someone to docket reminder dates, and follow-up to ensure that the attorney meets the probation requirements.
 Disability cases generally require someone to investigate the extent of the disability, to process the case through District Court, and to monitor the continuing status of the attorney.
 Trusteeship cases generally require that someone inventory the attorney's files, notify the attorney's clients of the trusteeship, and assist with distribution of client files to the clients.
 Additionally, trusteeship cases require someone to inventory unclaimed files, prepare a notice for publication of potential destruction of the files, prepare a request to the District Court to approve destruction of unclaimed files, and ultimately to destroy the files.

 When the OPC has to undertake a trusteeship, it takes a significant amount of resources and time.
 It is preferable to the OPC that an attorney or firm outside of the OPC be appointed to manage trusteeships.
 However, since in most trusteeship cases there is little or no money for the recoupment of costs and fees, there are not always attorneys or firms that are willing and able to oversee a trusteeship.
-The OPC is currently conducting a review of its policies with regard to trusteeship files and surveying other jurisdictions to try and determine what is reasonable with regard to file distribution and retention.